Iklimku: How Climate Photography Can Tell Stories Beyond Words

 Abul Muamar

 Amar is the Manager for Indonesian Editorial at Green Network Asia.
-He graduated from the Master of Philosophy program at Universitas Gadjah Mada and Bachelor of Communication Science at Universitas Sumatera Utara, Indonesia.
-Professionally, he has ten years of working experience in journalism, getting involved with several Indonesian national-level digital media companies as a reporter and editor.
+He graduated from the Master of Philosophy program at Universitas Gadjah Mada and Bachelor of Communication Science at Universitas Sumatera Utara.
+He has more than ten years of professional experience in journalism as a reporter and editor.